solarwinds/snap-plugin-lib/v1/README.md

 ## Plugin Flags:

-For specific details and to see all the options when running, run the plugin with the `-help` flag.
+For specific details and to see all the options available, run the plugin with the `-help` flag.
 The flag options are:
 ```
 GLOBAL OPTIONS:
    --config value            config to use in JSON format